-Advances from the Federal government under the Perkins Loan program are distributable to the Federal government upon liquidation of the fund and thus are reflected as an asset (under "Loans Receivable") and a liability (under "Federal Student Loan Funds") on the statements of financial position.
+Advances from the Federal government under the Perkins Loan Program are distributable to the Federal government upon liquidation of the fund and thus are reflected as an asset (under "Loans receivable") and a liability (under "Federal student loan funds") on the statements of financial position.

 The Perkins Loan Program was not renewed by Congress after September 30, 2017, consequently no new loans can be made.
-The University is in the process of liquidating the Perkins Loan program and expects to have it completed within the next fiscal year.
+The University liquidated the loan program in the fiscal year ended May 31, 2021.